 "The patio boat is the best way to see the lake," Miller says.
 "It gives guests the freedom to pull the kids on an inner tube, drop the anchor and BBQ or just relax and cruise."

 For those who want to power their own way around the lake, there are kayaks, canoes and stand-up paddleboards.
 It’s a fantastic way to explore without having to worry about fast boats or waves.
 Follow the orange buoys that bob up and down around the lake, marking the 5-mile-per-hour zone.
 It’s only a 10-minute paddle from the rental dock to the dam.

 The best part about boating may be your ability to order your lunch on-the-go to your boat.
 All you have to do is call in your order, and the resort will meet you at the dock with your freshly cooked food.
-If you have room for dessert later on, hit the resort’s Ice Cream Fountain for banana splits and root beer floats.
+If you have room for dessert later on, hit the resort’s Ice Cream Fountain for traditional banana splits or the famous Fudge Bucket.

 Plus, you can rent (or buy) Pedego Electric Bikes at the resort by the hour, day or for multiple days.
 The bikes are $25 an hour, and $100 for the day.
 You actually can ride the bikes in manual mode or get a boost when you opt for the electric-powered ride.
 Cruise the south shore of Bass Lake on an electric bike and stop for a picnic lunch along the shoreline.
 Or ride to nearby Willow Creek waterfalls for a hike or swim.